 This is a probably the biggest sell-side equity order-management-system (OMS) out there, written in c++11.
-Daily order volume is probably highest among all investment banks, presumably 6 to 7 figures based on my speculation, though a lot of them get canceled, rejected or unfilled.
+Daily order volume is probably highest among all investment banks, presumably 7 figures based on my speculation, though a lot of them get canceled, rejected or unfilled.
 I can’t reveal too many internal details due to compliance.

 In contrast, GS used to get about a million individual trades a day, probably not counting the high-frequency small trades.

 - MOM — I have not seen a message queue so far but they could be hidden somewhere.
 Earlier I heard other ibanks’ employees telling me Tibco (and similar messaging middlewares) were popular in fixed income but now I doubt it.
 Queues add latency.

 - We do use some pub-sub MOM but not for order messages therefore not part of order flow.

 - synchronization — I haven’t noticed any locking or condition variable so far.
 I think single-threaded mode is faster than synchronized multi-threading.
 Multiple instances of the same software runs in parallel across machines.
 I think this is in many ways better than one big monolithic process hosting many threads.
 We have 4 threads per instance in some cases.

 - socket — is not needed in any module.
 I believe the applications communicate via FIX, SOAP etc, on top of well-encapsulated TCP library modules.

 - ticking market data — is available, though I don’t know if my OM system needs them.